 It’s news to absolutely no one that underage teens drink alcohol and finding access to it is relatively easy for those who choose to seek it out.
-The tried and true methods that some of us may have utilized decades ago when we were minors are still effective today.
+The tried and true methods that some of us may have utilized decades ago when we were minors are still effective today, like getting a fake ID.
 Kids get alcohol from friends, older siblings and even parents – who either willingly hand it over themselves, or who don’t realize it’s being swiped from a home liquor cabinet.

 “Shoulder tapping” is still a thing as well.
 Underage drinkers can usually find a stranger headed into a liquor or convenience store who is willing to buy alcohol for them, with or without a few dollars in cash to make it worth their while.